 Focus on smoothly transitioning from the backswing to downswing, ensuring every element works together.

-Achieving this timing requires practice and attention to your body’s rhythm.
 Understanding the role of each part of your body in the swing helps you harness energy efficiently, improving your game through consistent execution of lag.

 Improving Your Lag

 To refine your golf swing lag, focus on specific drills, leverage helpful training aids, and learn from professionals like Sergio Garcia and Ben Hogan, who excel in this skill.
-Each of these approaches plays a crucial role in helping you develop a more effective lag.

 Effective Drills for Enhanced Lag